mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 When an origin is resolved into multiple IP addresses (peers), this directive specifies the algorithm to choose which one to use.
 The valid values are:
 * `round_robin` : Rotate all the peers sequentially.
 This is the default setting which tries to evenly distribute the origin traffic on all the peers.
 * `consistent_hash` : Another way to distribute the origin traffic, based on hash value of the URL.
-If the origin server has cache, this option should help with the hit ratio.
+If the origin server has a cache, this option should help with the hit ratio.
 * `sorted_list` : Select the peer based on the probed network quality.
-When the origin peers are geographically distributed (such as another CDN), this option should be helpful to ensure consistent performance.
+When the origin peers are geographically distributed (such as another CDN), this option should help ensure consistent performance.

 ### [`origin_set_header`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_set_header)